PercevalSA/percevalsa.github.io/content/posts/librespot-picore-player.md

 title: "Librespot Picore Player"
 date: 2022-11-05T20:14:03+01:00
 description: 'How to build librespot for picore player'
-image: images/cctv.jpeg
+image: images/picore-logo.jpeg
 ---

+# Introduction

 I wanted a stable headless Spotify player for my living room.
 It has to run on a RaspberryPi and boot fast in order to turn it on only when needed with a switch.
+One of the solution would be Volumio or HifiBerry but they take too much time to boot. [piCorePlayer](https://www.picoreplayer.org/) is a good alternative but it has too much stuff installed by default and the Spotify extension is based on an outdated extension.
+I would use something based on [piCore](https://iotbyhvm.ooo/picore-tiny-core-linux-on-raspberry-pi/) which is the port of [Tiny Core Linux](http://www.tinycorelinux.net/) to the RaspberryPi. piCorePlayer is based on piCore.
-We will build a `tcz` extension to install on piCore Player.
-The purpose is to gain stability and performance compared to the LMS version.
+To stream spotify we will use [librespot](https://github.com/librespot-org/librespot).
+There is no librespote package for Tiny Core Linux and therefore for piCore.
+Therefore we need to build our own Spotify package.
+The purpose is to gain stability and performance compared to the piCorePlayer version.
+For the OS we have two solutions:
+1. use piCorePlayer and remove everything that is not needed and install only my Spotify module;
+2. start from a bare piCore image.

+I finally started from piCorePLayer because it configures my DAC out of the box.
+In the future I would migrate to a bare piCore version.

+## Requirements

+To install something on TinyCore Linux we need to build a `tcz` extension. a `tcz`extension is then mounted at boot as `squashfs`.
+This allows to fast boot.

 Sources:
 - [librespot](https://github.com/librespot-org/librespot)
 - [PiCore Player](https://www.picoreplayer.org)